When listening to a song by Lim Kim - ‘Without Knowing It All’, I was attracted by the

 explaining or shooting our mouth off over others like we know it all.

-problems of others.
+Particularly, in Korean society where ‘collectivism’ is rampant, it’s easy to butt in on the problems of others.
 Accordingly, though we can’t know everything on other people’s mind, I wanted to explore what effort we should make to understand it constantly, while imaging its riddling depth.
 In addition, I constructed images and sound by thinking over the theme above.

 to data by Statistics Korea, the suicide rate for women in their twenties